Help for Alcohol Addiction

 There are a number of things that go into the cost of rehab.
 It depends on where you go, what they offer, and whether you are doing inpatient or outpatient.
-Typically the more amenities a rehab center offers, the more expensive it will be.
+Typically the more amenities a rehab centre offers, the more expensive it will be.

 Rehab programs are generally either 30 days, 60 days, or 90 days depending on what each specific person’s needs.
 For more severe addictions, a person may start with a ninety-day plan.
 On the other hand, some people may only need thirty days.

-For people who need longer than ninety-days, there are options such as sober living facilities and halfway houses.
+For people who need longer than ninety days, there are options such as sober living facilities and halfway houses.